jsapede/ohmigo-ha-pelletstove/README.md

 ![image](https://github.com/user-attachments/assets/39b4a976-554f-4f2c-baaa-b59fc6ddb2bf)

 ## Control
-Ohmigo can be manually controlled via the input number on the mqtt integration and throuh the input entity created by the mqtt connection
+Ohmigo can be manually controlled via the input number on the MQTT integration and throuh the input entity created by the MQTT connection

-**However, for the rest of this tutorial, we will directly use mqtt commands**
+**However, for the rest of this tutorial, we will directly use MQTT commands**

 refering to the MQTTExplorer screenshot above, sending new resistance values to the ohmigo (ORI) to delude the stove will be done using the MQTT topic : **aha/18fe34ed492b/oowifi_resistance/cmd_t**